mlabs-haskell/hydra-auction-onchain/docs/spec.md

 Under the `SellerReclaims` redeemer, we enforce that:

-- There is one input spent from the auction escrow validator, containing the auction lot and the auction state token.
+- There is exactly one input spent from the auction escrow validator, containing the auction lot and the auction state token.
 Its `AuctionEscrowState` datum is `BiddingStarted`.
-- There is one input spent from the standing bid validator, containing the standing bid token.
+- There is exactly one input spent from the standing bid validator, containing the standing bid token.
-- There is one output sent to the auction escrow validator, containing the auction state and standing bid tokens.
+- There is exactly one output sent back to the auction escrow validator, containing the auction state and standing bid tokens.
 Its `AuctionEscrowState` datum is `AuctionConcluded`.
-- There is one output sent to the seller, containing the auction lot.
+- There is exactly one output sent to the seller (beneficiary), containing the auction lot.
 - There is one output sent to the fee escrow validator, containing the total auction fees